 Are you a permanent resident who wants to become a Canadian Citizen?

-At BLG we can help you determine if you are eligible to apply for Canadian citizenship, assist you with your citizenship application and advise you of the measures you should take to successfully obtain Canadian citizenship.
+At BELLISSIMO LAW GROUP PC, our team of citizenship experts can help you determine if you are eligible to apply for Canadian citizenship, assist you with your citizenship application and advise you of the best measures you should take to obtain Canadian citizenship.

-One can acquire Canadian Citizenship in a number of ways.
+A person can acquire Canadian Citizenship in a number of ways.
 In general, anyone who is born in Canada is automatically a Canadian citizen.
 In certain situations, a person who was not born in Canada can apply for a certificate of citizenship showing that he or she derived citizenship at birth from a Canadian citizen living abroad.
-Depending upon the circumstances, and whether the applicant is residing legally in Canada, it is possible to obtain a certificate of citizenship.

-The Citizenship Act was amended with a new law which came into effect on 17 April 2009.
-It gives Canadian citizenship to certain people who had lost it as well as to others who have been recognized as citizens for the first time.
+The Canadian Citizenship Act was amended on 17 April 2009 to grant Canadian citizenship to certain people who had lost it as well as to others who have been recognized as citizens for the first time.

 Citizenship was restored to people who became citizens when the first citizenship act took effect on 1 January 1947 as well as to people born in Canada or who became citizens on or after 1 January 1947 and then lost their citizenship, and those born outside Canada on or after 1 January 1947 in the first generation to a Canadian citizen.
 Under the new law some people, including those who meet these requirements, can be granted citizenship for the first time.